 "The First Order are jumping on that at the beginning of our movie, very aggressively, not sitting on their hands, they're making some big moves at the start of our film.
 So things are going to get dire."

-A new kind of Stormtrooper is rumoured called the Executioner, who wields some kind of spinning, bladed weapon of agonising torture and death.
+We'll finally see Phasma "in action" in the movie, and she'll be joined by a new kind of Stormtrooper is rumoured called the Executioner, who wields some kind of spinning, bladed weapon of agonising torture and death.
 Jolly.

 Episode 9 director Colin Trevorrow asked Johnson to add "one extra thing" to the film, although it's anyone's guess right now what that might have been.